dream-sports-labs/code-push-server/cli/README.md

 #### App name parameter

-This specifies the name of the CodePush app that this update is being released for.
+This specifies the name of the DOTA app that this update is being released for.
 This value corresponds to the friendly name that you specified when originally calling `dota app add` (e.g. "MyApp-Android").
 If you need to look it up, you can run the `dota app ls` command to see your list of apps.

 #### Update contents parameter